Topics covered: Stem Cells/Cloning 2

 We mentioned the concept of homeostasis, and homeostasis just refers to the fact that all of these systems are in very delicate balance so that the body can respond to the physiologic needs of the organism at any one point in time.
 We talked about the fact that for example when there's a massive infection in the body, then the homeostatic mechanisms allow an increase in these kinds of immune cells in order to encounter the infection.

 And at the end of our last lecture, we were talking about this specific branch, and how in fact homeostasis is maintained there.

 As you can see here, we have first forming cells and colony forming cells.
 We don't need to remember all the different abbreviations except to say that these cells here are in a relative undifferentiated state.
 And the only end stage differentiation comes at the very end here when we get to red blood cells.
 We said in general that it's the case that most highly differentiated cells are post-mitotic, which is to say they're never going to reenter into the growth and division cycle of the cell that we talked about earlier in the semester.

+And that's obviously dictated here by the fact that this erythrocyte lacks a nucleus, i.e. during the final stage of differentiation, in addition to accumulating large amounts of hemoglobin in its cytoplasm, this cell actually pops out its nucleus, and that obviously represents an irrevocable change in that cell can never again enter into growth and division cycle.
 The immediate precursor of an erythrocyte is often called an erythroblast.
 And the term blast here refers to a cell of embryonic appearance.
 Blast is used often to indicate, we'll mention that again shortly, a cell which looks very primitive, and embryonic, and undifferentiated.
 And that ends up going into an erythrocyte, which we said is actually a synonym for a red blood cell, an RBC, a red blood cell.